 Re-entry rules control how often a contact is eligible to enter a workflow.
-Contacts can enter a workflow any time they complete the entry event, or be required to wait a set number of days between entry.
-Re-entry rules can be used to prevent a single contact from existing within two locations of a single workflow at the same time.
+Contacts can enter a workflow any time they complete the entry event (such as making a purchase), or be required to wait a set number of days between entry based on the day they first entered the workflow.

-Once an entry event has been selected, use the elements panel to drag-and-drop additional into a workflow.
+Once an entry event has been selected, use the elements panel to drag-and-drop additional elements into a workflow.

 Pause a contact's progress through a workflow for a set number of minutes, hours, or days.
 In addition to a Wait step's specified duration, you can specify which day or days of the week a contact's progress should be unpaused,